thebe14/caso/doc/source/configuration.rst

 ----------------

-The user configured in the previous section has to be a member of each of the tenants (another option is to convert that user in an administrator, but the former option is a safer approach) for which it is extracting the accounting.
+The user configured in the previous section has to be a member of each of the project (another option is to convert that user in an administrator, but the former option is a safer approach) for which it is extracting the accounting.
 Otherwise, ``cASO`` will not be able to get the usages and will fail::

     openstack role create accounting
     openstack user create --password <password> accounting
-    # For each of the tenants, add the user with the accounting role
+    # For each of the projects, add the user with the accounting role
     openstack role add --user accounting --project <project> accounting

 Also, this user needs access to Keystone so as to extract the users